11/7/2024

 Stephen Yaloff

 Sure.
-Let's use Sephora as a case study, because I think it's really important.
-We announced last quarter that we had done releases with Sephora, which is a brand new brand to our shopping centers.
-And excited about a number of prospects for that brand.
-First of all, they drive a much younger customer, which I talked about in my opening remarks being one of our goals.
+Let's use Sephora as a case study because I think it's a really important one.
+You know, we announced last quarter that we had done a number of leases with Sephora, which is a brand-new brand to our shopping centers, and, you know, excited about a number of prospects for that brand.
+First of all, They drive a much younger customer, which I talked about in my opening remarks being one of our goals.
 Number two, an aspirational customer.
-They carry high loads as far as their brand and their merchandising is concerned.
-So not only do they attract our core customer, but I think they bring a new shopper into our Also, we talked about our local initiatives.
-So I take a look at a brand like Sephora again and think, wow, they're going to be a great resource for a lot of the folks that live in local community, but also for that tourist that comes and visits our shopping center.
+You know, they carry high loads as far as their brand and their merchandising is concerned.
+So not only do they attract our core customer, but I think they bring a new shopper into our centers.
+Also, you know, we talked about our local initiatives.
+So I take a look at a brand like a Sephora again and think, wow, they're going to be a great resource for a lot of the folks that live in the local community, but also for that tourist that comes and visits our shopping center.
 And then we talk about our marketing and our marketing initiatives and how important that is to leverage off of some of these new aspirational brands that we're bringing into the centers.
-And so I believe it was two weeks ago, we did a day of beauty across our portfolio where we highlighted not only Sephora, but Ulta and Cosmetics Company, some of the best cosmetic and health and beauty retails we had in our portfolio.
-And it was one of the great traffic days leading up to the holiday shopping season.
-So I think the mix of strategy of bringing in these brands coupled with going after that local engagement with our marketing efforts, getting that tourist and not alienating our core customer, which is so vital to our success.
-Now, this strategy seems to be working in the early stages, and we're optimistic about rolling this out further with other brands that we're currently working with.
-And you know, we sign leases, but we don't talk about the new deals that we've done until they put their sign up on the door and they're ready to open.
+And so I believe it was two weeks ago we did a day of beauty across our portfolio where we highlighted not only Sephora but Ulta and cosmetics companies, some of the best cosmetic and health and beauty retails we had in our portfolio. and it was one of the great traffic days leading up to the holiday shopping season.
+So I think the mix of strategy of bringing in these brands coupled with going after that local catchment with our marketing efforts, getting that tourist, and not alienating our core customer, which is so vital to our success, this strategy seems to be working in the early stages, and we're optimistic about rolling this out further with other brands that we're currently working with.
+And you know, We sign leases, but we don't talk about the new deals that we've done until they put their sign up on the door and they're ready to open.
 Thank you.

 speaker